xml3d/shade.js/README.md

   require("index.js")

-To built a version to run in the browser, run the build script from the root directory:
+To built a version to run in the browser, run the build script from the build directory:

-  node build.js
+  node build/build.js

 ## Running tests